Things to do in Gran Canaria

 snorkeling in Gran Canaria

 One of the most fun things to do in Gran Canaria is to go snorkeling at Las Canteras.
-Beneath the crystal-clear waters that lap against the beach an incredible marine haven beckons, home to an astonishing array of creatures.
+Beneath the crystal-clear waters that lap against the beach an incredible marine haven beckons.
+The waters off Las Canteras are usually ideal for snorkeling thanks to the protective natural barrier reef that acts as a breakwater, providing calm and sheltered waters!

-7 – Sightsee on a hop-on hop-off city tour
+7 – Cruise around the different districts of Las Palmas during a fascinating hop-on hop-off city bus tour

 Las Palmas hop on hop off bus tour

 See the best of Las Palmas on this fun bus tour and explore the city at your own pace.
-Chose to sit up top to make the most of the views, and the sun.
+Choose to sit up top to make the most of the views, and the sun.
+With 11 different stops, there is plenty to see!

 8 – Enjoy a beach day at Puerto de Mogan